 The first tone exercise involves choosing a position on four sets of opposite words.

 For each of the four-word pairings below, place an “X” in the box that best corresponds to the tone you desire for your business.

 If you find yourself or your team unable to give a score, this is a sign that the current tone felt by your customer or client base isn’t very strong and could even be confusing.
 Here are two tips to get through it.
 Think of your favorite clients to interact with, remember the last interaction you had with them and then try to again to articulate that interaction using the words in the exercise.

 Next, visit some of your favorite publications and try to rate their tone.
 Believe me, they’ve defined their voice over a long period and that’s why people return to their site.
 Once you have a good idea of how to make this happen for other companies you’ll be more comfortable doing it for yours.

 Step 1: Highlight 4–6 words that describe your desired tone well.

 Step 2: Strikethrough up to 6 words that do not describe your desired tone.

-Now that you’ve finished this exercise your probably wondering “ok now what”?
-The key to brand exercises like this one is knowing how to apply them.
+Once, you’ve finished both exercises you’ll probably wonder “ok now what”?
+Well, the key to brand exercises like this one is knowing how to apply them.
 In this case, when you are hiring writers and designers (yes graphic designers need words to design for you) give them these words.
 This will give them some of the information they’ll need to produce your brands voice.
-There is a key difference in hiring a writer or designer to deliver their style with your brand message attached and have them deliver creative that represents and delivers your brand message in its own unique voice.
+There is a key difference in hiring a writer or designer to deliver their style with your brand message attached and having them deliver your brand message in its own unique voice.
 The latter is always better.